BU 113 Globalization Stakeholder Assignment

 If the work does not have an author, cite the source by its title in the signal phrase or use the first word or two in the parentheses.
 Titles of books and reports are italicized or underlined; titles of articles, chapters, and web pages are in quotation marks.

-E. RefWorks allows you to import references from online databases, organize your references into folders, and then create bibliographies.
-You can select from a variety of style forms (eg APA, MLA).
-RefWorks is free to the SMC community and available from any computer with Internet access.
+D. RefWorks is a research tool that allows you to import references from online databases, organize your references into folders, and then create bibliographies.
+You can select from a variety of style forms (eg APA, MLA, etc.).
+RefWorks is free to the SMC community.